 Distributing music on digital platforms offers a chance for musicians to self-promote on social media, which creates a wider reach.
 This drives sales through viewership, streams, and downloads.
 The more consistent the musician is in pushing their music online, the better their viewership.

 Online community reinforces purpose and passion.

-Some platforms like YouTube offer channels for musicians to engage freely, creating a sense of community and reinforcing purpose and passion.
-When they relate closely with their audience, they are able to gauge the reception of their creative work and learn more about what listeners want to hear.
+Some platforms like YouTube offer channels for musicians to engage freely with their listeners and fans, creating a sense of community and reinforcing purpose and passion.
+When musicians relate closely with their audience, they can gauge the reception of their creative work and learn more about what listeners want to hear.

 Social media channels lack clear ways to monetize creative work.

-Monetization challenges were prevalent, especially on social media channels.
-With social media platforms lacking clear monetization channels, they are used as a conduit to direct fans to music streaming/download platforms where downloads, listening, and viewership translate into earnings.
-Musicians mentioned they are the best tools for promotion especially for independent artists who lack huge marketing budgets.
+Monetization challenges were prevalent, especially on social media.
+With social media platforms lacking clear monetization channels, musicians use them as a conduit to direct fans to music streaming/download platforms where downloads, listening, and viewership translate into earnings.
+Musicians mentioned that social media is the best tool for promotion, especially for independent artists who lack huge marketing budgets.

 Musicians work closely with distribution partners who have a larger promotion muscle.
-They help them navigate the large plethora of distribution options and assist with copyrighting, getting a commission from the musicians’ earnings.
-Some however mentioned a lack of transparency, particularly the complexity surrounding distribution, copyright infringement, and marketing where the pay is obscure with no breakdown of earnings.
+Such partners help musicians navigate the plethora of distribution options and assist with copyrights, earning a commission from the musicians’ earnings.
+Some musicians, however, mentioned a lack of transparency, particularly the complexity surrounding distribution, copyright infringement, and marketing, which lack any breakdown of earnings.